 Harvard has an outstanding collection of scholars and teachers in science and engineering.
-Many work in well-established disciplines where old questions remain unanswered and exciting new questions have appeared.
+Many work in well-established disciplines where longstanding important questions remain unanswered and exciting new ones have appeared.
 Harvard should continue to invest in core disciplines and encourage their growth, for three reasons:

-- 1) Important and unanswered questions.
-Answering these is a critical to Harvard's mission to increase human knowledge. - 2) Our students must be well educated in the fundamental aspects of biology, chemistry, engineering, mathematics, astronomy, earth and planetary science, physics, and statistics. - 3) The speed and unpredictability with which disciplinary boundaries move and erode.
+- 1) The existence of important unanswered questions in established, core disciplines.
+Answering these is critical to Harvard's mission to increase human knowledge. - 2) The need for our students to be well educated in the fundamental aspects of astronomy, biology, chemistry, computer science, earth and planetary science, engineering, mathematics, physics, and statistics. - 3) The speed and unpredictability with which disciplinary boundaries move and erode.
 Answering questions that lie at the center of a core discipline can create important new opportunities for inter-disciplinary research, and advances in other fields can unexpectedly bring them into contact with a core discipline.

-We recommend that each of Harvard's schools continues to expand its faculty in science and engineering, including proposed appointments in core disciplines.
-In this context, we propose that HUSEC review departmental expansion plans and advise the relevant Deans about their implications for increasing the strength of individual departments, promoting the education of undergraduates and graduate students, stimulating interactions among departments, and avoiding duplication of effort by various schools and departments.
+We recommend that each of Harvard's schools continue to expand its faculty in science and engineering, including proposed appointments in core disciplines.
+In this context, we propose that HUSEC be used as a forum for the relevant Deans to discuss implications for increasing the strength of individual departments, in promoting the education of undergraduates and graduate students, in stimulating interactions among departments, and in avoiding duplication of effort by various schools and departments.